Earn a History Degree From GCU Online or On Campus

 - The political, social, cultural and economic experiences of women across time and geographical regions

-The undergraduate history bachelor of arts degree is a research-, reading- and writing-intensive program.
+This bachelor’s in history degree is a research-, reading- and writing-intensive program.
 Graduates can apply these skills, along with their sharp analytical abilities, to open doors to a wide range of career paths.
 Some students may choose to pursue a master’s or doctoral degree in history, enabling them to pursue positions in academia.
 Other possible career paths may include the following:

-Some history majors may prefer to explore careers in publishing, such as by writing for history-related publications, textbooks and popular series.
-History graduates may be employed in the media industry as writers, editors, research specialists, fact-checkers or presenters on history documentaries.
-It’s also common for graduates with a bachelor of arts in history degree to prepare to enter law school.
+Some BA in History majors may prefer to explore careers in publishing, such as by writing for history-related publications, textbooks and popular series.
+History degree graduates may be employed in the media industry as writers, editors, research specialists, fact-checkers or presenters on history documentaries.
+It’s also common for graduates with a Bachelor of Arts in History degree to prepare to enter law school.
 The knowledge and practical skills learned during a history degree program can serve graduates well as they pursue opportunities as attorneys, paralegals or judges.

 General Education Requirements